chitralekha18/AutoLyrixAlign/README.md

 ## Code
 Please download the code-base for the best performing pre-trained model and the associated scripts from [here](https://drive.google.com/open?id=1e9NXYE4Ww71gJ0u60ocPiaMz5VOnYZSk).
 Please follow the Readme file in this folder for further instructions.

+## License
+The code and models in this repository are licensed under the GNU General Public License Version 3.
+For commercial use of this code and models, separate commercial licensing is also available.
+Please see the contacts below.

 ## Contact
 Chitralekha Gupta at chitralekha[at]nus[dot]edu[dot]sg

 Emre Yilmaz at emre[at]nus[dot]edu[dot]sg

+Haizhou Li at haizhou[dot]li[at]nus[dot]edu[dot]sg